 From the saddle, it is another 0.8 miles on the Hogback Mountain Trail to the top of Big Mountain.
 It is generally steeper than the Charcoal Trail, but the slope lessens near the top.
 As before, just follow yellow blazes.

 Just below the summit of Big Mountain, the Hogback Mountain Trail reaches a junction with the Tuscarora Trail, which is blazed blue.
-Continue straight on the yellow-blazed Hogback Mountain Trail (unless you would prefer walking on uneven rocks the rest of the way to the scenic overlook).
+Turn right here, but within seconds turn left to stay on the yellow-blazed Hogback Mountain Trail (unless you would prefer walking on uneven rocks the rest of the way to the scenic overlook).